Cane rat: Conservation status

-There are areas where they have been over-hunted, and savanna habitat is often at risk during the dry season from bushfires, which are lit during bushmeat hunting expeditions.
-However, the high exploitation of cane rats in the wild has not had a serious effect on their numbers, and in fact some researchers believe that their populations may actually be increasing due to deforestation and changing land use patterns in West Africa as they have adapted to deforested areas and occur in close proximity to farmlands and people.
+In some areas they have been over-hunted, and savanna habitat is often at risk during the dry season from bushfires, which are lit during bushmeat hunting expeditions.
+However, the high exploitation of cane rats in the wild has not had a dangerous effect on their numbers.
+Some researchers believe that their populations may actually be increasing due to deforestation and changing land use patterns as they have adapted to deforested areas in close proximity to farmlands and people.